HiFace: High-Fidelity 3D Face Reconstruction by Learning Static and Dynamic Details: Experiments

 \subsection{Implementation Details}

-\myparagraph{Dataset.} We use a hybrid dataset from both synthetic dataset~\cite{wood2021fake,raman2022mesh} and real-world dataset~\cite{CelebAMask-HQ,mollahosseini2017affectnet}.
+\myparagraph{Dataset.} We use a hybrid dataset made up from both synthetic~\cite{wood2021fake,raman2022mesh} and real data~\cite{CelebAMask-HQ,mollahosseini2017affectnet}.
 We use the synthetic data pipeline~\cite{wood2021fake,raman2022mesh} to generate a diverse dataset of $200k$ faces with ground-truth vertex, landmark, albedo, and displacement map annotations.
 The real-world datasets contain $400k$ images in total from diverse age, gender, and ethnicity groups.
 For the real-world dataset, we use the pre-trained dense landmark detector~\cite{wood2021fake} to detect $669$ landmarks for training.
 We use face parsing~\cite{Zheng2022DecoupledML} to generate and select region-of-interest as facial masks, providing robustness to common occlusions by hair or other accessories.
-We follow~\cite{danvevcek2022emoca,wood2022dense,deng2019accurate} to split the dataset into train/valid.
+We follow~\cite{danvevcek2022emoca,wood2022dense,deng2019accurate} to split the dataset into training and validation sets.
 The test images are from CelebA~\cite{CelebAMask-HQ}, FFHQ~\cite{karras2019style}, LS3D-W~\cite{bulat2017far}, and AFLW2000~\cite{yin2017towards}.

 \myparagraph{Implementation Details.} We implement {\name} in PyTorch~\cite{paszke2019pytorch} and leverage the PyTorch3D differentiable rasterizer~\cite{ravi2020pytorch3d} for rendering.
 We train our model for $35$ epochs on $8\times$ NVIDIA Tesla V100 GPUs with a mini-batch of $320$.
 We use the pre-trained ResNet-50 on ImageNet~\cite{deng2009imagenet} as initialization, and use Adam~\cite{kingma2015adam} as optimizer with an initial learning rate of $1e-4$.
 The input image is cropped and aligned by~\cite{chen2016supervised}, and resized into $224\times224$.
 We empirically set $\lambda_{\text{detail}}=10$, $\lambda_{\text{shp}}=1$, $\lambda_{\text{self}}=1$, $\lambda_{\text{id}}=0.1$, $\lambda_{\text{lmk}}=0.5$, $\lambda_{\text{kd}}=1$, $\lambda_{\text{reg}}=1e-3$ throughout the experiments.